evandisoft/RedOnion/MunOS/MunOS/Core/CoreReadme.md

 - More functionality is going to be added, but in different `layers`, which will use the Core for the specific task of managing multiple things running at once.

+- An additional plus of this is that anything that wants to can run something on the core directly without going through additional layers.